A leap of faith. That’s what I’d call my decision to leave a successful career in England for a new start in a beautiful Canadian town.

 I remember the very moment my husband and I decided to leave our comfortable English life and the secure government job I had for more than 10 years.
-We were on holidays in Vancouver, gazing upon Grouse Mountain’s glorious peaks, when it suddenly became clear that I needed to “burn my boats” and make a radical change.
+We were on holiday in Vancouver, gazing upon Grouse Mountain’s glorious peaks, when it suddenly became clear that I needed to “burn my boats” and make a radical change.
 I felt like my soul was telling me what to do, and for once I listened.

-We immigrated to Kelowna in 2001 and although jobs were scarce, I found work doing anything and everything from weighing trucks to driving a gravel loader.
+We immigrated to Canada in 2001 and although jobs were scarce, I found work doing anything and everything from weighing trucks to driving a gravel loader.
 I painted when I could – as I had in England – and began selling my work through several galleries that were impressed with my work.

 Gradually, as demand for my work grew, I decided I’d paint full-time if I won a major competition.